eightbitswide/agonlight-code-library/README.md

 LANDERx.BAS
 This is a project where I'm learning BBC BASIC by doing.
 A simple Lunar Lander Game which requires a Console8 compatible joystick.
 The file requires the lander rgb sprites to work correctly.
 I'll leave older version of LANDERx.BAS as the program moves forward.

+LCDMODULE.BAS
+A simple demo of a HD44780 LCD module connected to the AgonLight's GPIO